 Holy Week Schedule

 REMINDER: All parking around our campus is open and available.
 Because attendance at Holy Week and Easter liturgies often increases, we encourage you to carpool if possible and arrive early.
+Parking guides will be onsite on Easter morning to help guide and direct traffic.

 Palm Sunday of the Passion of the Lord: Saturday, March 28 at 4:30 p.m.; Sunday, March 29 at 9:00 a.m. and 11:00 a.m.